 It seems that you’ve succeeded, not in spite of where you’re from, but because of it.
 How did your childhood in East LA shape you?

-How did you decide that real estate would be a good vehicle for affecting change?
+How did you decide that real estate would be a good vehicle for effecting change?

 As an attorney, do you ever feel like you have to choose between your clients’ interests and those of communities?